Take Your Kegel Further: Mastering the Pelvic Brace

 a physical therapist demonstrates a pelvic health PT exercise to a patient

 If you’re ready to take your core strength and pelvic health to the next level, consider scheduling an appointment with a pelvic health physical therapist.
-With expert guidance, you can master the pelvic brace and unlock lasting improvements in strength, stability, and quality of life.
+At Therapeutic Associates Physical Therapy, we focus on functional recovery.
+We don’t just want you to do 100 Kegels a day; we want your core to support you through every squat, jump, and laugh.

 If you’re curious, but not sure it’s for you, read our blog outlining How Can Pelvic Floor Physical Therapy Help Me?